mattwynne/robot_tournament/games/maze/README.markdown

 * If you make a move into a wall, you stay put and don't move.
 * If you move into the other player, you forfeit the game.
 * If you don't respond with N, S, E or W, you forfeit the game.
 * If you move onto the F square first, you win.
-If you both move onto the F square in the same turn, then the game is a draw.